“COVID-19 and the Elderly …and Virtually Essential Care,” sheds light on the pandemic, the effects on the elderly, and the care they require.

 - There are services that are critical to the overall wellbeing of individuals, making them virtually essential.

 Aspects of care for the elderly can be done virtually, thanks to technology.
-Some doctors and other specialists are holding conference calls with patients and family members.
+That’s because some doctors and other specialists are holding conference calls with patients and family members.

 COVID-19 really “doesn’t care” about the elderly, who are more vulnerable than any societal group worldwide.

-The elderly are more at risk when coupled with underlying conditions, many of whom already suffer from various illnesses.
+The elderly are more at risk when coupled with underlying conditions because many already suffer from various illnesses.